carmine560/trading-assistant/README.md

 ## Examples ##

 The following are some examples of the configurations in my environment.
-Because this script will execute anything that is an executable configuration, you should not use these configurations without understanding them.
+Because `trading_assistant.py` will execute anything that is an executable configuration, you should not use these configurations without understanding them.

 > **Note**: I tested these examples in an environment with 1080p resolution, a
 > maximized ‘Watchlists’ window, a left-snapped ‘Summary’ window, and a